 Spectrum of Harm

 The spectrum of harm refers to three overlapping spheres (Figure 1) of negative incidents in which bystander intervention can be utilized to prevent or reduce harm.
-Often when people think of moments of harm, they imagine or reflect on imminent harm high risk behavior, such as alcohol poisoning, a physical or sexual assault, an accident with serious injuries or an incident of explicit discrimination is harm we see and experience in the moment.
-We ask that participants in BeVocal trainings and workshops “zoom out” to think about the culture which enables harm to occur in the first place.
-This means holding each other accountable for our language and subtle actions that either create a culture of safety and inclusivity or one that may be alienating, oppressive, or otherwise stressful.
+Often when people think of moments of harm, they imagine or reflect on imminent harm high risk behavior, such as alcohol poisoning, a physical or sexual assault, or an accident with serious injuries.
+These are types of harm we might experience in the moment.
+Additionally, BeVocal encourages Longhorns to consider how their everyday actions and language might reduce potential harm.
 Similarily we ask that participants in BeVocal trainings and workshops also consider their role in supporting anyone who has experienced harm.
 Understanding our responsibility to listen and offer resources plays an important role in recognizing harm and our intervention after the fact may prevent future harm from occuring.

 Choosing to respond is a balance between the person recognizing harm and quick assessment of the situation.
 There are a number of common barriers that a person might need to overcome to be motivated and willing to intervene.
 BeVocal promotes strategies to help reduce these barriers and empower individuals to assume personal and collective responsibility.